Do I Need Dry Rot Repair Work Done?

-Dry rot is not only unattractive, if left unattended, it can potentially do serious damage to the structural integrity of your North Virginia home.
+Dry rot is not only unattractive, if left unattended, it can potentially do serious damage to the structural integrity of your Northern Virginia home.
 At Reston-based, award-winning All American Painting Plus, we do more than residential painting.
 The “plus” in our name stands for all the repair and replacement services we offer, including ridding your home of dry rot.

 Dry rot is caused by a fungus.
 If certain spores on the exterior of your home come into contact with moisture, they can turn into a wood munching fungus.
 It’s nasty stuff and a real threat to your largest single investment.